There are various steps involved in a Private Equity Transaction Timeline.

 6. Expression of Interest / Non-Binding Offer

 The Expression of Interest is a formal offer indicating a serious interest from the PE firm / potential buyer.
-The EOI expresses the interest of the PE firm in acquiring the business of the seller by paying a certain valuation.
+The EOI expresses the interest of the PE firm in acquiring the business of the seller by paying a particular valuation.
 The EOI includes the valuation that the company is offering, requirements of due diligence, the type of transition support they would require, the transaction structure, and the approvals needed for the final sign-off.
-It clearly notes that the offer is non-binding for both the parties.
+It notes that the offer is non-binding for both parties.

 7. Data Room Access Granted

 Once the bankers select the bid, they open the data room for the potential acquirers.
 The data room is a virtual data room for exchanging and storing data of any type, including financials, legal transactions, organizational structure, marketing plan, employee details, etc. The idea is that the buyer verifies the completeness, accuracy, and capabilities of the company by doing proper due diligence.

 As the next step in the private equity transaction timeline, senior management from both sides meet in person to discuss the potential synergy benefits they can bring together, the roles they would be involved in post-transaction, etc. They also discuss broad points about the due diligence in this meeting.